wigahluk/dart-check/README.md

 The main idea is that you don't need to provide a specific example, instead you provide an abstract specification of what should be the behavior of your program.

 There is a problem though which is that in practice it is pretty complex to verify your program in such an abstract way.
-Instead we use what is also called a _parametrized test_ which is: generate as much values as possible of the kind of values you are interested, in our example these would be pairs of `doubles`, and run the test against them.
+Instead we use what is also called a _parametrized test_ which is: generate as many values as possible of the kind of values you are interested, in our example these would be pairs of `double`, and run the test against them.

 This is exactly what **dart-check** allows you to do.

 To generate these values we use what is called a _generator_ which does exactly that, generates values of some type as `Int` or `String`.
 The generated values should be randomized to improve the possibility of catching errors in the code and should be as much as needed, to make one test more exhaustive we can simply increase the amount of values it will use to test.

 This idea was originally implemented in **QuickCheck** for **Haskell** and has been reimplemented for almost all popular languages.
-One of the these implementations is **ScalaCheck** for **Scala** which we have used as an inspiration for **dart-check** as Scala shares more with Dart and was easier to adapt concepts from than what Haskell would be.
+One of these implementations is **ScalaCheck** for **Scala** which I have used as an inspiration for **dart-check** as Scala shares more with Dart and was easier to adapt concepts from than what Haskell would be.

-As with QuickCheck and ScalaCheck, the main ingredient in **dart-check** are the _generator combinators_ that allow developers to build new generators from simple and pre-caned ones.
+As with QuickCheck and ScalaCheck, the main ingredients in **dart-check** are the _generator combinators_ that allow developers to build new generators from simple and pre-canned ones.

 ## Usage